greenspangle/LIN7077_Humanities/announcements/Weekly Lesson Topics.md

 * Create an account at Anaconda.com
 * Create an account at JetBrains.com
 * Create an account at GitHub.com
+* Create an account at one, or more of:
+  * OpenAI ChatGPT
+  * Anthropic Claude
+  * Google Gemini
+  * Microsoft CoPilot
 * Write a Python program
 * Save your program to a file